roboto84/air_collect/README.md

 </div>

-However, if you would like to run `air_collect` outside of `roboto` follow these instructions:
+However, if you would like to run `air_collect` outside of `bind` follow these instructions:

 This project is managed with [Poetry](https://github.com/python-poetry/poetry).
 With Poetry installed, simply clone this project and install its dependencies: